Skip to content

 Reading the tree

-The tree shows the evolutionary history of all genes in the selected orthogroup.
-Each tree is rooted on amphioxus genes.
-Each bifurcating node represents a gene duplication event.
+The tree shows the evolutionary history of all genes in the displayed orthogroup.
+Each tree is rooted on an outgroup.
 Whole genome duplication nodes are highlighten in red.
 Leaf nodes are labelled with the species and protein identifier.

 tree demo